ceri-num/uv-larm/tutorials/22-rosifier.md

 - In your *move_to.py* script, create a subscriber callback to a topic *goal*, and print it each time you receive one.
 Test with rviz that *move-to.py* receive the goal correctly, and in the appropriate frame.

-- Check for frames' connectivity with [rqt_tf_tree](https://wiki.ros.org/rqt_tf_tree). `/odom` and `/base_footprint` should be connected.
+- Check for frames' connectivity with **view_frame** from **tf** package. `/odom` and `/base_footprint` should be connected.

 ### Transform:

 Create a publisher and a second callback function, activated frequently to compute and send the velocity command to the robot.
-In this callback we are interested in the first steps that would transform the global *goal* position from `\odom` to  `/base_footprint`.
+In this callback we are interested in the first steps that would transform the global *goal* position from `/odom` to  `/base_footprint`.

 To do that, first we require to subscribe to `tf` topics, to listen for all the transformations messages and to maintain the computation of the positions and the orientations over all the frames.
 In fact, a ros library `tf` permits to do that for us, while a **TransformListener** is initialized.